Website Chat from Envolve

 From Source: 1st Web Designer

 In early days blogs were supposed to be simply online diaries and way how to write your thoughts without any business purpose.
-I will start to write personal blog in my own language as well and that’s because I wanted to find out how many simple and minimalistic themes are available for Wordpress.
+I will start to write personal blog in my own language as well and that’s because I wanted to find out how many simple and minimalistic themes are available for WordPress.
 Certainly I got again more than expected, but I tried to narrow article and be picky, but I still got 43 interesting and simplistic themes.

 Enjoy typography, white color, grid, white spaces and remember – very often simply good typography and great use of white space is a lot better than theme overloaded with effects, colors, images and too much CSS styling!